junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 For more information on how injections disable children, see Disabled Village Children, Chapter 3.

-For ideas on teaching people about the danger of unnecessary injections, see Helping Health Workers Learn, Chapters 18, 19, and 27.
+For ideas on teaching people about the danger of unnecessary injections, see [_Helping Health Workers Learn_](#addresses-for-teaching-materials), Chapters 18, 19, and 27.

 # HOW TO CLEAN (STERILIZE) EQUIPMENT